 One thing I hear a lot of people saying is that those who choose to exercise and eat healthily have ‘notions’ or are full of themselves.
 It’s commonly thought that leading a healthy lifestyle is done in order to look a certain way.
-As someone who is a member of the health and wellness community I am bombarded with comments and questions about why I go to the gym or why I eat salads.
+As someone who is a member of the health and wellness community I am bombarded with comments and questions about why I go to the gym or why I eat a lot of fruit and vegetables.

 “Why would you go to the gym if you’re trying to gain weight?”